NetsydeMiro/pifi/README.md

 The private file shares are not fully secure

-- Because of NTFS file system limitations when mounted in a Linux system, all private user shares are actually accessible to anyone who knows how to ssh into the system and navigate a linux system.
+- Because of NTFS file system limitations when mounted in a Linux system, all private user shares are actually accessible to anyone who knows how to ssh into and navigate a linux system.
 - This might be addressed by using disks formatted with an ext filesystem (or another linux permission compatible variant), but we would lose the convenience of being able to easily interoperate with windows systems when taking a drive on the road.

 The notification sender password is stored in clear text.